codingnninja/koras/docs/documentations/concepts/components.md

 ## Why use components?

-Components are use for many reasons and two most important of all are `Composability` and `Reusability`.
+Components are use for many reasons and the two most important of all are `Composability` and `Reusability`.

 - Composibility